Connor Wong Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox, including Connor Wong (.212 slugging percentage in past 10 games, including zero homers), take on starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+The Boston Red Sox, including Connor Wong (.152 batting average in his past 10 games), take on starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Marlins.
+In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.

 Connor Wong Game Info & Props vs. the Blue Jays